corndel-swe/js-nozama-woodde-ubs/README.md

 Node.js, Express, and Knex.
 It is an API which allows developers to interact with the Nozama database, so they can build their own applications on top of it.

+> [!CAUTION]
+>
-Please note that this repo is for learning purposes.
-It contains plenty of bad security practices, and should not be used in production.
+> Please note that this repo is for learning purposes.
+It contains plenty of bad
+> security practices, and should not be used in production.

 ## Getting started